vikialora/Writeups/EcowasCTF/Prequal/writeup.md

 check returns false

-There are two ways we can just solve this (at least I taught of this lol):
+There are two ways we can just solve this (at least I thought of this lol):
 - Execute that javascript that will be ran if the check returns true
 - Set our cookie name to `premium`